Code-for-the-Carolinas/openmeetingtoolkit/README.md

 Once you are ready to make more changes, you will need to do a pull request to get the lastest updates from the repo:
 1. On your local machine, in the terminal do `git checkout main` --if you aren't already in the main branch.
 2. `git pull`
+3. BEFORE making any changes: `git checkout gh-pages`
+3. `git pull upstream gh-pages`
+4. `git status` to double check you are up to date.
-3. Follow the above steps in Contributing to gh-pages, starting at #2 if you want to make any more changes.
+3. Follow the above steps in Contributing to gh-pages, starting at #3 if you want to make any more changes.